linhdan2109/Portfolio_Projects/Loan Analytics/Data Analysis process.md

 | 2010       | 11513                 | 29.02                     | 144.853253934496  |
 | 2011       | 21647                 | 54.57                     | 88.0222357335186  |

-Over the course of the years from 2007 to 2011, there was a pronounced and noteworthy upsurge in the quantity of loans being issued.
-This growth, however, exhibited a trend of diminishing percentage increases as the years progressed.
-While the total count of loans exhibited a substantial rise during this period, the rate of increase progressively declined over the years.
+Between 2007 and 2011, there was a significant increase in the number of loans issued.
+However, this growth slowed down as the years went by.
+While the total number of loans went up during this time, the rate of increase decreased over the years.

 **11. Number of loan applications by Loan status**